 Trauma therapy is still in its infancy, but there are already many methods that work on the nervous system, which stores the traumatic memories and the crystallised Fight-Flight-Freeze response.
 Some of these methods take the form of Process Work: working directly with unconscious material to allow us to shift old patterns.
 Shadow Work, Pesso Boyden and Family Constellations are examples of this kind of approach.
 In each of these techniques the body is used to access the unconscious material.

 Instead, or in addition to this, ongoing therapeutic work is often needed to provide regular support.
 Nowadays there are more and more therapeutic approaches which incorporate bodywork in some way.
-Somatic Experiencing, Cranial Sacral Therapy and Core Process Psychotherapy are all examples of this approach.
+Somatic Experiencing, Cranial Sacral Therapy, EMDR and Havening Touch® are all examples of this approach.
 I offer a touch therapy which incorporates Havening Touch with a systemic approach and can be done online as well as face to face: Systemic Healing

 As well as therapeutic support, there are also a range of self-help practices such as yoga, 5 rhythms and TRE.
-The creative arts are also a great resource in the process of re-integration and then there is the healing power of nature itself, which we can access through outdoor activities such as walking or gardening and through contact with the animal world.
+The creative arts are also a great resource in the process of re-integration.
+And then there is the healing power of nature itself, which we can access through outdoor activities such as walking or gardening as well as contact with the animal world.

 The Ayurvedic Approach to healing trauma